FWDekker/fo4vr-modlist/README.md

   Therefore, manually save often, and avoid loading QuickSaves or AutoSaves.
   (Making an AutoSave or QuickSave by itself is not harmful.
   It's just that you shouldn't load them.)
-  You can use the Survival Options mod mentioned earlier to replace Quick-Saves with Saves.
+  You can use the Survival Options mogd mentioned earlier to replace Quick-Saves with Saves.
 * Don't use your pipboy while the light is on!
   You may get a CTD otherwise.
   Some claim that Buffout4 fixes this, but in my game, it didn't, as I would continue to CTD.